alfredtuffreau/bliblou-client/README.md

 `src/` contains all source code of the Webapp

-The folder root contains
+The folder root contains the react application and their style: `index.js`and `App.js`

-1. The App component and its css
+### src/config/
-2. The application configuration file `config.js`
+The application configuration files

-3. The accessible react router routes in `Routes.js`
+### src/server/
-4. The server setup in `serviceWorker.js`
+The server setup in `serviceWorker.js`

-### src/containers/
+### src/pages/

-Contains the pages accessible via react router routes with all external API call functions
+Contains the pages accessible via react router routes

 ### src/modules/